 In many states, hospitals and medical insurance companies can place a lien against a personal injury settlement.
 If the victim has filed a personal injury lawsuit, then the cost of the patient’s medical bills may be filed as a hospital lien against the settlement.
-Doctors are required to provide patients with care even if they cannot pay for it, which means they can put what’s called a lien against the patient’s settlement or judgment.
+Doctors are required to provide patients with care even if they cannot pay for it.
+This means they can put what’s called a lien against the patient’s settlement or judgment.
 This ensures that the doctors are compensated for the care that they provided to the patient.

 What Is A Lien?

 A lien is something that is put into place to ensure a person, group, or business is compensated for services or goods that are provided to someone else.
-If the patient filed a bodily injury insurance claim or personal injury lawsuit to recover the cost of their medical bills, the health insurer who paid for the medical costs may be able to file a lien against any proceeds from the patient’s lawsuit.
+If the patient filed a bodily injury insurance claim or personal injury lawsuit to recover the cost of their medical bills, then the health insurer who paid for the medical costs may be able to file a lien against any proceeds from the patient’s lawsuit.
 This is known as subrogation.

 A medical lien demands repayment that is placed against your personal injury case.
 Whenever a personal injury lawsuit is filed, the amount of money the patient has already spent and could spend on future treatments are considered.